eldstal/desynk/README.md

 A target device, running something sensitive.
 For example, computes some hash and checks its result against a fixed "proper" value.

-Connections to the Desynk board:
+Connections to the DESYNK board:

 * CLK which drives the target device
 * TRIGGER which the target sets HIGH at a fixed time before the check